The five labours of Europe:

 (iii) Suggestions

-B.The Work of the European Investment Bank (EEBC
+B. The Work of the European Investment Bank (EEBC)

-C.The European lnvestrnent Fund (EIF)
+C. The European lnvestment Fund (EIF)

-D.The Juncker Pian, InvestEU. the EIB and the EIF
+D. The Juncker Plan, InvestEU, the EIB and the EIF

-Towards a STrengihening of the EU Financial Actio Rather
+Towards a Strenghening of the EU Financial Action Rather Than Its Budgetary capacity?

-E. The Potential of Economic.
-Social and Territorial Cohesion
+E. The Potential of Economic, Social and Territorial Cohesion

 Policy

-Towards a Afore Structured Europe?
+Towards a More Structured Europe?

-Towards Greater Coordination bettween member states
+Towards Greater Coordination between member states

 Towards Strengthening Each member states

-Chapter 2 Social Europe, Social .Justice, Social Democracy
+Chapter 2 Social Europe, Social Justice, Social Democracy

-Why Is There So Much Social Disillusionment Wiih.
+Why Is There So Much Social Disillusionment With, and Even Distrust of Europe?

 Europe Social Responsibility